arieldesalvopropato/databox/README.md

 * Install OpenMediaVault Extras to have more functionality on your server, including Docker, Portainer or Yacht

 To deploy the server perform the following steps:
+* Install Git
 * git clone (repo)
 * cd databox
-* Modifique el archivo "setupvariables.yml" con sus propias preferencias.
+* Change the "setupvariables.yml" file with your own preferences.
 * ansible-playbook playbook.yaml

 ## Authors